-Students will be able to understand and identify the different habitats that animals live in.
+Students will be able to identify and describe the different habitats that animals live in.

 - Introduce the lesson by asking students to think about what kinds of things animals might need to survive.

-- Write “What Animals Need” on the board and record student thinking in a list.
+- Write “What Animals Need” on the board.
 Encourage students to think about similarities between people and animals.
-Prompt students as needed by asking: Where does (dog/cat) animal like to rest?
+Prompt students as needed by asking: Where do animals (e.g. dog/cat) like to rest?
 What do animals eat?
 Do animals need anything to stay safe from predators?

 - Explain that animals all live in something called a habitat, which is what we call the most ideal or natural home of that animal.

 - Read aloud the book book Habitats by William B. Rice.
 Pause as you read to consider unknown words found in the text.
 Ask students, "What do you think this word means?
 Why do you think that?"
 Discuss strategies for figuring out the meaning of unknown words (e.g. use the photographs or context clues from the sentence).

 - Tell students to give you a thumbs up if the book gives new information about what animals need.
 Add information to “What Animals Need” list.

 - Ask students to think about some of the different kinds of habitats in the world by naming some of the most common (desert, forest, ocean, jungle).

 - Write Desert, Forest, Ocean, and Jungle on the board and ask students to think about each habitat and what animals and plants they might see in that habitat.

 - Create small groups of no more than four students.
 Assign each group a habitat.
 Review the rules for small group discussions by creating a poster titled "Group Work."